Lille will hope to claw themselves back into Ligue 1 title contention when they host Paris Saint-Germain at Stade Pierre-Mauroy on Sunday (1945 GMT).

 Reported net worth

-Enrique's second deal with Spain was set to be worth nearly $2million per season, but the coach requested football bosses cut his salary by 25% to account for the long inactivity at the start of his tenure.
+Enrique's second deal with Spain is believed to be worth nearly $2million per season, but the coach requested bosses cut his salary by 25% to account for the long inactivity at the start of his tenure.